docker-archive/classicswarm/docs/swarm_at_scale.md

 application.
 The Interlock load balancer could be placed inside of the cluster, but for this demonstration it is not.

-The diagram below shows the application architecture overlayed on top of the Swarm cluster architecture.
+The diagram below shows the application architecture overlaid on the Swarm cluster architecture.
 After completing the example and deploying your application, this is what your environment should look like.

 ![](images/final-result.jpg)